MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ACCEPTEDSENDERS <IMicrosoftGraphDirectoryObject\[]>: The list of users or groups that are allowed to create post's or calendar events in this group.
+ACCEPTEDSENDERS <IMicrosoftGraphDirectoryObject[]>: The list of users or groups that are allowed to create post's or calendar events in this group.
 If this list is non-empty then only users or groups listed here are allowed to post.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-APPROLEASSIGNMENTS <IMicrosoftGraphAppRoleAssignment\[]>: Represents the app roles a group has been granted for an application.
+APPROLEASSIGNMENTS <IMicrosoftGraphAppRoleAssignment[]>: Represents the app roles a group has been granted for an application.
 Supports $expand.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AppRoleId <String>]`: The identifier (id) for the app role which is assigned to the principal.
 This app role must be exposed in the appRoles property on the resource application's service principal (resourceId).
 If the resource application has not declared any app roles, a default app role ID of 00000000-0000-0000-0000-000000000000 can be specified to signal that the principal is assigned to the resource app without any specific app roles.
 Required on create.
   - `[CreatedDateTime <DateTime?>]`: The time when the app role assignment was created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[PrincipalDisplayName <String>]`: The display name of the user, group, or service principal that was granted the app role assignment.
 Read-only.
 Supports $filter (eq and startswith).
-  - `[PrincipalId <String>]`: The unique identifier (id) for the user, group, or service principal being granted the app role.
+  - `[PrincipalId <String>]`: The unique identifier (id) for the user, security group, or service principal being granted the app role.
+Security groups with dynamic memberships are supported.
 Required on create.
   - `[PrincipalType <String>]`: The type of the assigned principal.
 This can either be User, Group, or ServicePrincipal.
 Read-only.
   - `[ResourceDisplayName <String>]`: The display name of the resource app's service principal to which the assignment is made.
   - `[ResourceId <String>]`: The unique identifier (id) for the resource service principal for which the assignment is made.
 Required on create.
 Supports $filter (eq only).

-ASSIGNEDLABELS <IMicrosoftGraphAssignedLabel\[]>: The list of sensitivity label pairs (label ID, label name) associated with a Microsoft 365 group.
+ASSIGNEDLABELS <IMicrosoftGraphAssignedLabel[]>: The list of sensitivity label pairs (label ID, label name) associated with a Microsoft 365 group.
 Returned only on $select.
-Read-only.
   - `[DisplayName <String>]`: The display name of the label.
 Read-only.
   - `[LabelId <String>]`: The unique identifier of the label.

-ASSIGNEDLICENSES <IMicrosoftGraphAssignedLicense\[]>: The licenses that are assigned to the group.
+ASSIGNEDLICENSES <IMicrosoftGraphAssignedLicense[]>: The licenses that are assigned to the group.
 Returned only on $select.
 Supports $filter (eq).Read-only.
   - `[DisabledPlans <String[]>]`: A collection of the unique identifiers for plans that have been disabled.
   - `[SkuId <String>]`: The unique identifier for the SKU.

-BODYPARAMETER `<IMicrosoftGraphGroup>`: group
+BODYPARAMETER <IMicrosoftGraphGroup>: group
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.